spinofsf/SDC-basic-lane-detection/README.md

         return img_canny
 ```

-4. The next step is to apply a window that only keep the area of interest and masks the rest.
+4. The next step is to apply a window that only keep the area of interest and masks the rest of the image.
 This is implemented in the function 'region_of_interest()'

 5. Hough transform is then applied on windowed image to convert the image into hough space and identify the lines.
 This is implemented using the `cv2.HoughLineP()` function shown below